aws/aws-iot-device-sdk-embedded-C/tools/doxygen/README.md

 ## Output

-This script generate all of the Doxygen for the CSDK and its library spoke repos.
+This script generates all of the Doxygen documentation for the CSDK and its library spoke repos.
 Any Doxygen warnings from generation will print out to the console.
-Optionally one can also choose to zip up the generated Doxygen as well.
+Optionally one can also choose to zip up the generated Doxygen documentation.

 ## Usage